indix/web-auto-extractor/README.md

 ## Configuration

-You can also pass in a config object to the function like:-
+You can also pass in a configuration object to the function
 ```
 const config = {
   normalize: false,
   withSelector: true
 }

-const data = parse(html, config)
+const data = parseWeb(html, config)
 ```
 ### Supported options:-